What does “reliability” really mean when you see it in a manual, a research paper, or a product spec?

 1. Define the Performance Baseline

-Before you can say something is reliable, you need a clear definition of what “working correctly” looks like It's one of those things that adds up.
-Still holds up..
+Before you can say something is reliable, you need a clear definition of what “working correctly” looks like Easy to understand, harder to ignore..

 - Specification sheet – List exact output ranges, tolerances, and operating conditions.